 Note: You cannot edit a Knowledge base article directly inside the Content hub itself.

-To edit Custom content, you simply click on the name of the article and edit it directly in the Content hub.
+To edit Custom content, you simply click on the name of the article, edit it directly in the Content hub and hit 'Save'.

 Updating an External web page